-"I enjoy the challenge of handling different emergencies every day and helping others when they need it most."
+"I enjoy the challenge of handling different emergencies every day and helping others when they need it most, whilst also evaluating prehospital research that will benefit patients."

 Elisha's first job after school was as an urgent call taker in the control centre at Yorkshire Ambulance Service NHS Trust.
 She soon moved through the ranks.